mnit-rtmc/iris/docs/client_properties.md

 The IRIS client also reads a property file on client computers.
 The file is named `user.properties`, and can be found in the `iris` folder of the user's home directory.
-It can contain overrides for any of the default values in the _client properties_ file.
+It can contain overrides for any of the values in the _client properties_ file.

 The file is overwritten when logging out.
 The window geometry and last selected